Piotr1215/cloudrumble/docs/aws_saa_co2.md

 * How to apply filter to a subscriber's topic?
 * What is fanout?
-* What infomration SNS retunrs?
+* What information SNS retunrns?
     <details>
     <summary>click to see the answer</summary>